Fitbit Charge Activity Tracker keeps your activity stats update hence helps you stay fit.

 The Fitbit Charge has a silent alarm feature that wakes the person only who secured the band on his wrist.
 In the Fitbit Force, the ability to judge sleep quality was missing but it is back as a silent alarm feature in the Fitbit Charge.
 After you set the alarm in the app’s silent alarm menu this will vibrate and wake you up on exact time.
 Now the person next to you does not have to hear an annoying buzzing clock alarm.
 Cool right?

 • Call notifications

-At the time of Fitbit Force, Fitbit had promised to launch Caller ID feature next year and Fitbit Charge has accomplished that promise.
-The Fitbit Charge has a Caller ID feature which helps it to vibrate when someone calls you on your mobile( band vibrates of course because it does not have speakers).
-When someone calls you the wrist band doesn’t produces sound but to get your attention it does vibrate.
+At the time of Fitbit Force, Fitbit had promised to launch the Caller ID feature next year and Fitbit Charge has accomplished that promise.
+The charge has a Caller ID feature which helps it to vibrate when someone calls you on your mobile( band vibrates of course because it does not have speakers).
+When someone calls you the wrist band doesn’t produce sound but to get your attention it does vibrate.

 • Fitbit Charge app

 Once you buy the Fitbit Charge, the first thing you will have to do is to sync it to the Fitbit app, don’t worry you don’t have to download the app again if you are already using the app for any other Fitbit device.
 But to sync the the Fitbit Charge to the Fitbit app you have to delete existing device as the app can’t handle more than one tracker at a time.
 To be honest it is a bit restrictive to allow only one at a time but good for accuracy.

 • Easy to Sync to PC or Smartphone

 To sync the Fitbit Charge with PC or smartphone is not a very difficult task as it syncs to smartphone app using Bluetooth 4.0, or to your PC and Mac using a wireless dongle.